What is the Call Market?

 - Sell 400 shares at $4.25

 In the call market, buy orders are bundled together and performed at a price and time that will clear much of the orders.
-In the example above, the clearing price maybe $4.50.
-It can be seen here that even if some of the parties were ready to purchase or sell for $4.00, the price that clears the majority of the trades is $4.50, and that is the price at which the currency market analyst carries out these trades on the call market.
+In the example above, the clearing price would be set at $4.00.
+It can be seen here that even if some of the parties were ready to purchase or sell for $4.50, the price that clears the majority of the trades is $4.50, and that is the price at which the auctioneer executes the trades on the call market.

-Call markets are occasionally used in contrast to auction markets, where price finding and trading deals occur continually between multiple buyers and sellers.
-However, the call markets are helpful for illiquid securities due to the very existence of the securities or because of the presence of a few sellers and buyers to establish an active market.
+Call markets are seldom used in comparison auction markets, where price setting and trades occur continually between multiple buyers and sellers.
+However, the call markets are helpful for illiquid securities or when there are few sellers and buyers to establish an active market.

-The drawback is that the traders in the call market are prone to higher price volatility.
-They give their orders and then wait for the result.
+The drawback is that the traders in the call market are prone to greater price uncertainty.
+They submit their orders and then wait for the determination of the clearing price.
 The traders in the call market are, however, covered by limitations on variations from the previously executed price.